GerHobbelt/fast-cpp-csv-parser/README.md

+Note: the **only difference of this fork** compared to [the original repo](https://github.com/ben-strasser/fast-cpp-csv-parser) **is CMake support**.
+However, since the author will never provide CMake support, it is added here.
+Apart from that, this repo tracks the original one.

 # Fast C++ CSV Parser

 This is a small, easy-to-use and fast header-only library for reading comma separated value (CSV) files.

 ## Features